michielvoo/docker/pester/Readme.md

 - [Pester](https://www.powershellgallery.com/packages/Pester)

-This Docker image supports execution of Pester unit tests.
+This Docker image supports execution of Pester tests.
 A directory containing PowerShell scripts and their accompanying tests should be mounted in the working directory of the Docker container.
-The container executes the `Invoke-Pester` cmdlet by default, which will automatically discover the tests.
+The container executes the `Invoke-Pester` cmdlet and passes all arguments to it.
+Tests will automatically be discovered, and arguments such as `-Tag` can be used to filter the tests.

 ```
 docker run --rm -it -v $PWD:/root/work pester -Tag unit